Multiverse as an ensemble of stable and unstable Universes: Discussion and conclusions

 which follows from (\ref{main}) and (\ref{G(t)-1}) is

 This solution is obtained for the same values of $H(t)=H_{0}$ and $t=t_{0}$ which were used to find the result (\ref{d-HG-1}).
 The result (\ref{lambda-s}) means that there should be

 and

 within the considered late time approximation (\ref{G(t)-1}) for ${\it\Gamma }(t)$.
-So if the energy distribution $\omega (E)$ for the universe in the metastable vacuum state is given by the relation (\ref{omega-eta}) with such $\lambda$ that $0 \leq \lambda \leq 0.43097$ then, rather such a universe should not decay.
+Thus, if the energy distribution $\omega (E)$ for the universe in the metastable vacuum state is given by the relation (\ref{omega-eta}) with such $\lambda$ that $0 \leq \lambda \leq 0.426546$, then such a universe should rather not decay.
 This conclusion show how important is to find $\omega (E)$ and thus $\lambda$ for the metastable vacuum state of the universe.
 To complete this discussion let us note that the Breit--Wigner energy distribution function (\ref{omega-BW}) corresponds to the case $\lambda = 0$.
-The another reason to study properties of the metastable vacuum state and thus $\omega (E)$ for such states is that the knowledge of the correct $\omega (E)$ is necessary when one wants to find proper values and signs of the coefficients $c_{2}$ appearing in relations (\ref{E(t)}) and (\ref{E_M-as}) and then $d_{2}$ in (\ref{rho}).
+This means that in the considered case of the late times, when the late time approximations for $\Lambda (t)$ and ${\it\Gamma}_{M}(t)$ hold, the use of the Breit--Wigner form of $\omega (E)$ to characterize the false vacuum state can give our Universe stability.
+Unfortunately, it is not certain currently whether such $\omega(E)$ correctly characterizes the energy distribution density in the false vacuum state.
+Among other things, for this reason, it is necessary to study properties of the metastable false vacuum state and the corresponding $\omega(E)$.
+As it is seen from the results presented in Sec.4, the coefficients $c_{1}, c_{2}, \ldots,$ in late time asymptotic expansions of ${\it\Gamma}(t)$ and $E_{M}(t)$ depend on the form of $\omega (E)$ (see Eq. (\ref{c1+c2})).
+Therefore simply the knowledge of the correct $\omega (E)$ is necessary when one wants to find the proper form, values and sign of the coefficient $c_{2}$ appearing in relations (\ref{E(t)-as}) and (\ref{E_M-as}) and then $d_{2}$ in (\ref{rho}), and also $c_{3}$ in (\ref{G(t)-as}), but above all, knowing the correct $\omega (E)$ we will be able to answer the question of whether the hypothesis mentioned in Sec.
+1 and formulated by Krasus and Dent in \cite{Krauss} is realized in our Universe

-Parametrization following from quantum theoretical treatment of meta\-stable vacuum states can explain why the cosmologies with the time--depen\-dent cosmological constant $\Lambda (t)$ are worth considering and may help to explain the cosmological constant problem \cite{Weinberg,Caroll}.
-The time dependence of $\Lambda$ of the type $\Lambda (t) = \Lambda_{bare} + \frac{\alpha^{2}}{t^{2}}$ was assumed eg. in \cite{Lopez} but there was no any explanation what physics suggests such a choice of the form of $\Lambda$.
-Earlier analogous form of $\Lambda$ was obtained in \cite{Canuto}, where the invariance under scale transformations of the generalized Einstein equations was studied.
-Such a time dependence of $\Lambda$ was postulated also in \cite{Lau} as the result of the analysis of the large numbers hypothesis.
-The cosmological model with time dependent $\Lambda$ of the above postulated form was studied also in \cite{Berman} and in much more recent papers.